 The existing ILS localizer (LOC) antenna serving Runway 32 is located about 850 feet northwest of the departure end of Runway 32 and within the Runway 32 departure end RSA.
 The large wooden structure (which is not airway-marked and is not frangible) that the LOC is mounted upon is considered to be an obstruction/hazard to aircraft operations.
-The LOC must be relocated so as to serve both the existing Runway 32 ILS approach, as well as the possible future 900-foot (±) extension of Runway 14-32 to the northwest.
-Accordingly, it is recommended that the LOC be relocated to a point some 1,950 feet northwest of the current runway departure end.
+The LOC will be relocated as part of the planned extension of Runway 14-32 to the northwest.
+The LOC will be relocated to a point some 1,950 feet northwest of the current runway departure end.
 For planning purposes, this recommended relocation of the localizer antenna is depicted on the Airport Layout Plan (ALP).
 The localizer antenna must be relocated outside the RSA even if the runway is not extended.